 In other words, what is done is done now; let it go!

-Good night sleep is as essential as a healthy diet and lifestyle.
-Poor sleep affects hormones that regulate appetite, impair brain function, and even link to inflammatory bowel diseases and can increase your risk of disease recurrence.
+A good night’s sleep is as essential as a healthy diet and lifestyle.
+Without proper sleep, your body can not function properly because even if you have the best diet and workout plan, your health will suffer.
+In addition, poor sleep affects hormones that regulate appetite, impairs brain function, and even links to inflammatory bowel diseases and can increase your risk of disease recurrence.

-Adequate rest is one of the pillars of health, and you cannot achieve optimal health without taking care of your sleep!
+Adequate rest is one of the pillars of health, and you cannot achieve optimal health without caring for your sleep!